deeplearning4j/deeplearning4j/eigenvector.md

 This has profound and almost spiritual implications, one of which is that there exists no natural coordinate system, and mathematical objects in n-dimensional space are subject to multiple descriptions.
 (Changing matrices' bases also makes them easier to manipulate.)

-A change of basis for vectors is roughly analogous to changing the base for numbers; i.e. the quantity nine can be described as 9 in base ten, as 1001 in binary, and as 30 in base three (e.g. 1, 2, 10, 11, 12, 20, 21, 22, 30 <-- that is "nine").
+A change of basis for vectors is roughly analogous to changing the base for numbers; i.e. the quantity nine can be described as 9 in base ten, as 1001 in binary, and as 30 in base three (i.e. 1, 2, 10, 11, 12, 20, 21, 22, 30 <-- that is "nine").
 Same quantity, different symbols; same vector, different coordinates.

 ## <a name="entropy">Entropy & Information Gain</a>